andrehanna8/Ekin/README.md

 ```

 The useEffect hook is used to fetch products and update filter state based on the search parameters in the URL when the component mounts or when the search parameters change.

-## Technologies utilized

-- React: A popular JavaScript library for building user interfaces.
-It enables the creation of reusable UI components and simplifies the management of component state.
-- Redux: A library for managing application state in JavaScript applications.
-It helps to create a single store for the entire application and provides a predictable state container.
-- React Router: A library for handling routing and navigation in React applications.
-It provides a set of components and hooks for creating links, handling URL parameters, and managing navigation history.

 ----